Jonathan Papelbon: 2015

 Papelbon began to express discontent with being on the Phillies as the trade deadline inched closer.
 On July 28, 2015, the Phillies traded Papelbon to the Washington Nationals for Nick Pivetta.
 Papelbon assumed the role of Nationals' closer from Drew Storen.

 On September 23, Papelbon intentionally threw a pitch at Manny Machado's head, resulting in immediate ejection.
 Machado tried to dodge the ball from hitting his head by throwing up his left shoulder and the ball hit his shoulder.
 The hit by pitch came after Machado hit a go-ahead home run in the 7th off of Max Scherzer which gave the Orioles the lead and the win.
 Two days later, MLB suspended Papelbon for three games and fined him; he initially appealed the suspension.

 Papelbon initiated an argument with teammate Bryce Harper during their September 27 game, as Harper was returning to the dugout following his at bat.
 The exchange escalated, and Papelbon grabbed Harper by the throat and then shoved Harper toward the bench with both hands, before the two were separated by teammates.
-Nats fans on Twitter offered to donate $100 each (totaling thousands of dollars) to a charity of the Nats' choosing if it got rid of Papelbon.
+Nats fans on Twitter offered to donate $100 each (totaling thousands of dollars) to a charity of the Nats' choosing if they got rid of Papelbon.
 The Nationals suspended Papelbon for four games without pay for attacking Harper, costing Papelbon $284,153.
 Papelbon dropped his appeal of his suspension for hitting Machado.
 With seven games remaining for the Nationals, the pair of suspensions ended his season.
 Papelbon finished the season with seven saves with the Nationals, and 24 in total for the season.
 On December 6, 2015, Papelbon filed a grievance complaint against the Nationals organization, seeking the money he lost when he was suspended.

 2016

 During the offseason, Storen was traded to the Toronto Blue Jays, cementing Papelbon as the team's closer.
 On June 14, 2016, Papelbon was placed on the 15-day disabled list due to an Intercostal muscle strain, the first stint on the disabled list in his career.
 The team acquired Mark Melancon to supplant him as closer in late July.

 On August 13, Papelbon requested and was granted his release from the Nationals.
 The Nats released Papelbon despite still being obligated to pay him $3.3 million over the remainder of the season.
-In 2016, Papelbon was 2–4 with a career-high 4.37 ERA and 19 saves for the Nationals.
+In 2016, Papelbon was 2–4 with a career-worst 4.37 ERA and 19 saves for the Nationals.